-Do you have an "all in one" fieldbus package?
+Do you have an "all in one" Fieldbus package?

-Relcom specializes in the "physical layer" aspects of fieldbus.
-We do not manufacture fieldbus devices or computer interface cards.
+Relcom specializes in the "physical layer" aspects of Fieldbus.
+We do not manufacture Fieldbus Devices or computer interface cards.
 We have a bundle of the following: Fieldbus Power Hub with wall power supply, 2 each 1.5 meter cables with molded DB-9 male connector on one end and tinned wires on the other, and 2 each 1 meter flexible cable prepared for attaching from the Power Hub to a Fieldbus Device.
 The DB-9 connectors attach to a PC based fieldbus controller or analyzer card.
 The Power Hub provides power for up to ten fieldbus devices, and includes two internal terminators.
 This bundle is the F11-Labkit.
 PC interfaces are available from National Instruments, Softing, and others.

 Can I run two Fieldbus Power Supplies on one segment in case one fails?

 This can only be done if the Fieldbus Power Supplies are designed to be connected in parallel.
-Connecting two Fieldbus Power Supplies in parallel changes the impedance of the Fieldbus and if they are not designed for this, you will have communication problems.
+Connecting two Fieldbus Power Supplies in parallel changes the impedance of the Fieldbus Segment and if they are not designed for this, you will have communication issues.
 Our Redundant Fieldbus Power Supplies provide this functionality in a convenient package.

 How is Profibus PA different from Foundation Fieldbus?

 Both Profibus PA and Foundation Fieldbus share the same Physical layer definitions.
 Therefore the connection and power supply equipment that Relcom makes will work identically for both types of busses.
 The difference is in the protocol.
-Therefore, we make two versions of the FBT-6 Fieldbus Monitor - one for Fieldbus and one for Profibus PA (FBT-6-PA).
+Therefore, we make two versions of the FBT-6 Fieldbus Monitor - one for Foundation Fieldbus and one for Profibus PA (FBT-6-PA).
 Please see our Links page for URLs to the standards organizations for more information on these busses.

 What are the most common Fieldbus wiring errors?

 There are two very common wiring errors that will cause operational difficulty if not remedied.
 The first is a short from the shield to one of the Fieldbus conductors.
 Although this may not immediately cause communication errors, it ground references (since the shield is grounded) the Fieldbus pair and makes it much more susceptible to electrical interference.
 The second most common problem is an incorrect number of Terminators.
-There should be two and only two Terminators on each Fieldbus segment.
+There should be two and only two Terminators on each Fieldbus Segment.
 Since the Fieldbus installation will likely be installed by contractors who are unfamiliar with Fieldbus, we recommend a Segment Checkout Procedure BEFORE powering up or commissioning the segment.
 Many host suppliers have such procedures.
 The Fieldcomm Group also publishes an engineering document for Fieldbus that contains such a procedure.